swgriffith/azure-guides/aca-egress-lockdown/README.md

 # Set an environment variable for the VNet name
 VNET_NAME=aca-vnet

-# Create the Vnet along with the initial subet for ACA
+# Create the Vnet along with the initial subnet for ACA
 az network vnet create \
 -g $RG \
 -n $VNET_NAME \